 The fair value measurement standard also applies to certain non-financial assets and liabilities measured at fair value on a nonrecurring basis.
 For example, certain long-lived assets such as goodwill, intangible assets and property, plant and equipment are measured at fair value in connection with business combinations or when an impairment is recognized and the related assets are written down to fair value.
 We utilized the fair value measurement standard, using primarily Level 3 inputs, to value the assets and liabilities for the business combination involving Data Display and the determination of goodwill associated with the sale of our automated rigging systems business for theatre applications.
 See Note 5.
-Business Combinations for more information.
-We did not make any material business combinations or recognize significant impairment losses during fiscal 2015.
+Business Combinations and Note 6.
+Sale of Theatre Rigging Manufacturing for more information.